Credan: Life and cult

 Credan was the Abbot of the Benedictine Abbey at Evesham, England, during the reign of King Offa of Mercia.
 His office is attested by charters in King Offa's reign, but no details of Credan's life have been preserved.

 Relics of St Credan at Evesham Abbey were put through an ordeal by fire in 1077, apparently because of Norman suspicion of this local saint, about whom little was known.
 The ordeal was conducted by the new Norman abbot, Walter de Cerisy, who, after consultation with Archbishop Lanfranc, ordered a three-day fast, and had the seven penitential psalms and appropriate litanies chanted while the sanctity of the bones was tested by fire.
 According to legend, the relics not only survived but shone like gold when moved to a place of devotion.
 This may, however, be a confusion with a similar account of the uncovering of St Credan's bones by Abbot Mannig when his cult was originally developed.
 It is said that Mannig "was frequently admonished in vision to take up the holy Abbot's relics and lay them in a shrine.
 When at length he came with great solemnity to do this, the body was found between two others, but distinguished from them by the great brightness with which it shone."

 The shrine established for St Credan by Walter of Cerisy in 1277 was one of only three to survive the destruction of the Abbey sanctuary when the tower of Evesham fell in 1207, and this was also thought to be miraculous.

-Credan's feast day in the Roman Catholic Church is 19 August, which was the day of his death in 780.
-It is celebrated in the Orthodox Church.
+Credan's feast day, celebrated in both the Roman Catholic and Orthodox Churches, is 19 August, which was the day of his death in 780.